All Episodes

 Yes.

-It is it is that.
+It is that.

-It's like pharma speaking as big brother, saying the inverse of the truth.
+It's like pharma speaking as Big Brother, saying the inverse of the truth.

 But it sounds, if you hear it, they're standing, you know, Trump's people are firing all of the good doctors from the CDC to bring in mystics or something, right?

-And it's it's upside-down world.
+And it's upside-down world.

-And you know, here's the thing.
+And, you know, here's the thing.

-It would be funny if Your health wasn't resting on whether or not you can see through this nonsense.
+It would be funny if your health wasn't resting on whether or not you can see through this nonsense.

 Yep.

-I'm also just as a matter of happenstance.
+I'm also just as a matter of happenstance, scroll back up to that logo.

 Yeah.

-This is a native Oregon.
+This is the state of Oregon.

-This is the State of Oregon's logo.
+This is the state of Oregon's logo.

 Look at that.